 Temple of literature

 Generally, Hanoi people are often stereotyped to be more formal in the Southern or other area cities.
 Hanoi ethnic residents are often friendly and hospitable.
-However, Hanoi is a multi-cultural city with citizens coming from many other Nothern provinces to look for better opportunities, which results in some complex customs and people’s behaviors.
+However, Hanoi is a multi-cultural city with citizens coming from many other Nothern provinces looking for better opportunities, which results in some complex customs and people’s behaviors.

 Hanoi, or other Northern parts of the country, pays more attention to religious and traditional festivals.
 If you love to experience the truest traditional festival culture, then you should join the Perfume Festival (hosted in Hanoi’s iconic Perfume Pagoda), Lim Festival (hosted in Bac Ninh province).
 The festivals do not just offer a true view of how locals celebrate such tradition, but also give travelers the chance to enjoy UNESCO-listed “Quan ho” folk singing, many folk games such as bamboo swings, cockfighting, tug-of-war, wrestling, blind man’s bluff, and human chess.